MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/powerapps-control-framework-overview.md

 > - [!INCLUDE[cc_preview_features_expect_changes](../../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc_preview_features_no_MS_support](../../includes/cc-preview-features-no-ms-support.md)]

-Majority of the controls found in model-driven apps that use the **Unified Interface** are implemented using PCF.
+Majority of the controls found in Model-driven apps that use the **Unified Interface** are implemented using PCF.
 Custom controls are metadata driven, configurable, reusable, solution aware and responsive.
 As a developer, you will implement an interface and the application will take care of the rest.

 > [!NOTE]
-> Custom controls are supported only on Unified Interface.
+> Custom controls are supported only on Unified Interface for Moe-driven apps.

 ## What are custom controls

 Custom controls are a type of solution component, which means they can be included in a solution and installed in different environments.
-More information: Package and distribute extensions using solutions.
+More information: [Package and distribute extensions using solutions]().

 Custom controls created using PCF enable a developer to add custom visualization and logic for various UI elements.
 You can view custom controls in the solution explorer, but there is no way to add or edit them in the application.

 You add custom controls by including them in a solution and then importing it into the system.
-Once they are in the system, customizers can configure form fields, sub-grids, views, and dashboard sub-grids to use them in place of default controls.
+Once they are in the system, admin and system customizers can configure form fields, sub-grids, views, and dashboard sub-grids to use them in place of default controls.

-Data about custom controls is stored in the `CustomControl` and `CustomControlResource` entities.
+In Model-driven apps data about custom controls is stored in the `CustomControl` and `CustomControlResource` entities.
-The CustomControl entity has the following important attributes:
+The `CustomControl` entity has the following important attributes:

 |Attribute  |Description|
 |---|---|